zzhenglab/ai4chem/book/_build/html/_sources/lecture-05.md

 A residual plot should look centered around zero without obvious patterns.
 A parity plot compares predicted to true values and should line up near the 45 degree line.
 ```

-we can also verfify how good our prediction towards the actual ones"""
+After training, we compare the predicted outputs with the true labels from the test set.

+This allows us to verify how close the model’s predictions are to the actual values.

 ```{code-cell} ipython3